 How you respond to promoters will be specific to your organisation and your offering, but never forget to reach out to them and reward them regularly.

-This is why it’s so important that in the collection, analysis and response to feedback you make it personal to that individual customer which in turn ensures a higher NPS in the future.
+It’s so important that in the collection, analysis and response to feedback, you make it personal to that individual customer which in turn ensures a higher NPS in the future.

 This starts simply with actions such as: